locationtech/proj4j/README.md

 where `{latest version}` refers to the version indicated by the badge above.

 ### Using Proj4J with Gradle

-**!Important!** As of `1.2.2` version, `proj4-core` contains no EPSG Licensed files.
-In order to make proj4j properly operate, it makes sense to consider `proj4-epsg` dependency usage.

 To include Proj4J in a Gradle project, add a dependency block like the following: